rajusangam/Kafka-assessment/answers.md

 If Kafka is configured with a dedicated JVM GC log, I would inspect that configured file instead of assuming a log path.

-## 1.4 Ansible change gone wrong
+## 1.4 Ansible change gone wrong — Broker Restart Issue

-`serial: 3` is unsafe because three of six brokers can be unavailable simultaneously.
-Depending on partition placement and leadership, that can remove multiple replicas or leaders for many partitions at once and cause ISR shrinkage.
-The play should first verify the cluster is healthy and `UnderReplicatedPartitions` is zero.
-It should then use `serial: 1` and wait for the restarted broker to rejoin before touching another broker.
-A post-restart health check should verify broker availability, ISR recovery and offline partitions.
+### 1.4.1 Why is **serial: 3** unsafe here?
+* **serial: 3** - Restarting **3 out of 6 brokers at the same time** is unsafe because Kafka’s replication and ISR stability depend on brokers being restarted **one at a time**.
+With `RF=3`, restarting half the brokers simultaneously can cause multiple replicas of the same partition to go offline, shrinking the ISR and creating **Under‑Replicated Partitions (URPs)**.

+Kafka cannot maintain durability guarantees when too many replicas disappear at once, especially if leaders and followers for the same partitions are restarted together.
+Without health checks, the play may restart brokers that are currently leaders or already lagging, amplifying the risk.
+Safe rolling restarts require **serial: 1** and strict readiness checks before moving to the next broker.

+### 1.4.2 Three safety checks the play should include

+**1. ISR / URP Check Before Restart**

+* Ensure UnderReplicatedPartitions == 0 before restarting any broker.

+* Prevents restarting brokers when the cluster is already degraded.

+**2. Leader Election / Partition Movement Check**

+* Confirm the broker is not hosting too many leaders or critical partitions.

+* Optionally trigger preferred leader election before restart.

+**3. Broker Health & Readiness Check After Restart**

+* Wait for the broker to rejoin the cluster, recover replicas, and return to ISR.

+* Validate metrics like isr-expands, replica-lag, and offline-partitions before proceeding.

+These checks ensure safe rolling restarts and prevent cascading replication failures.

 **Recovery order:**